rafavzqz/geopdes/geopdes/README.txt

 3.2.
 HELP

  * A detailed documentation for the software is not likely to be published.
-    We suggest you to read the papers
+    We suggest you to read the paper

       R. Vazquez.
       A new design for the implementation of isogeometric analysis in Octave and Matlab: GeoPDEs 3.0, Tech. report, IMATI-CNR, 2016

-    In the papers we give an explanation of the architecture, the design and the main features of the code.
+    In the paper we give an explanation of the architecture, the design and the main features of the code.
 This paper can be seen as brief user's guide.

  * All the functions in GeoPDEs contain a detailed description, that can be